s474/words/backend/modules/importSpreadsheet/README.md

 ALWAYS OVERWRITES FIELDS at mo - will blank out values if fields in spreadsheet empty

+Assumes all models have an autoinc ID PK

 <?= Html::a(Yii::t('app', 'Import WordlistWords Manual Map'),
     [